Smart science. Proven results.

 - Increases yield compared to untreated liquid fertiliser (UAN)

-- Contains two actives (BBPT + NPPT) for optimal efficacy
+- Contains two actives (BBPT + NBPT) for optimal efficacy

 Why Limus Clear?